 - You then get a black screen with the model of your device and the software number at the top left of the screen

 - Successively press the Up, Down, Left, Right arrows, then on the trigger button, and finally on the Up arrow

 - You finally arrive on the hidden menu of Olympus, and the number of triggers of your camera is then on the second page.

 - You need to press the right arrow to access it.

 - The number to take into account is the one starting with "R:"

-Finding the number of triggers on a Sony is on the other hand much more difficult, the brand not having made this information easily accessible.
+Finding the number of triggers on a Sony is, on the other hand, much more complicated, the brand not having made this information easily accessible.

-The Other Methods to Find the Number of Triggers
+Other Methods to Find the Camera Shutter Count